 May 7, 2014

-USDOT issues Emergency Order requiring railroad carriers to inform first responders about crude oil being transported through their towns and communities and for the immediate development of oil spill plans.
+USDOT issues Emergency Order requiring railroad carriers to inform first responders about crude oil being transported through their towns and communities.

 May 7, 2014